robfatland/zero2x/Z2JH/README.md

     - Original [ZeroToJupyterHub site](https://zero-to-jupyterhub.readthedocs.io/en/latest/) (can become outdated in some details)
     - An FAQ on the [Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/faq) for orchestrating containers
     - [This page (you may already be here)](https://github.com/robfatland/zero2x/edit/master/Z2JH/README.md)

 - As we proceed with creating many Azure resources: Good naming scheme?
-    - Choose a short base string (I use `r5`)
+    - I chose a short base string `r5`, then...
-    - For each resource: Add a hyphen and brief identifier
+    - ...for each resource: Add a hyphen and short qualifier
     - Example: A resource group and a service principal are respectively `r5-rg` and `r5-sp`
         - (A service principal is an automaton or agent that acts on our behalf on Azure)
-    - Exception: At the end of the process the directions will suggest more generic e.g. `jhub`
+    - Exception: At the end of this build process the directions suggest more generic names e.g. `jhub`

 - If I am interrupted mid-build: What becomes of my work?
     - Assuming the interactive cloud shell
     - File system modifications persist (e.g. key pair files)
     - Cloud resources (RG, vnet, subnet, AKS) persist so **`stop`** the AKS
     - environment variables evaporate
         - If necessary (and it may not be): We can recover those e.g. using `history`

 - What is care and feeding of a JupyterHub about?
     - Part One: What is the complete "box of toys" including those generated automatically / invisibly
     - Part Two: What is likely to break or need attention in one / three / six / twelve / 24 months?
     - Part Three: When the team wants to install additional...?
         - Python modules (and how do ***environments*** factor in?)
         - Software, from MATLAB to Tableau

 - What is the Z2JH the high-level breakdown?
     - Set up Kubernetes (K8) plus Helm
         - What is all this `RequestDisallowedByPolicy` business?